A-312/node-blueconfig/packages/blueconfig/README.md

 ### Configuration file additional types support

-Blueconfig is able to parse files with custom file types during `loadFile`.
+Blueconfig is able to parse files with custom file types during `merge`.
 For this specify the corresponding parsers with the associated file extensions.

 ```javascript